How to Choose the Best Interactive Display for Business?

 AG Neovo has looked to prioritize ease-of-use alongside comprehensive business collaboration technology within its Meetboard interactive flat panel display series.
 Dual-stylus annotations and multi-device compatibility are intertwined in an Android-based operating system that’s designed to be instantly recognizable and understandable to users.

-With the added option of a range of sharing functions, AG Neovo Meetboard interactive flat panel displays help you and your team stay on the same track after your meeting and provides your business with the technological platform to collaborate in confidence long into the future.
+With the added option of a range of sharing functions, AG Neovo Meetboard 3 helps you and your team stay on the same track after your meeting and provide your business with the technological platform to collaborate in confidence long into the future.